-- A nature engagement officer to be appointed - Scope and deliver a number of nature engagement initiatives.
+- Employ a nature engagement office. - Scope and deliver a number of nature engagement initiatives.
 Seek to collaborate with other councils that have run successful programs.

-- A nature engagement officer to be appointed by the end Year 1 - Nature engagement program involving at least two new initiatives in place by end Year 2. - Engagement program including Actions 2.1, 2.3 and 2.4 partially implemented by end Year 1.
+- Nature engagement officer employed by end Year 1 - Nature engagement program involving at least two new initiatives in place by end Year 2. - Engagement program including Actions 2.1, 2.3 and 2.4 partially implemented by end Year 1.

-There is a demonstrated appetite for urban greening and nature engagement, which has been clearly expressed by the community.
+There is a demonstrated appetite for urban greening and nature engagement that has been clearly expressed by the community.